wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.03 =
+Removed the debug output in the Widget that displays if there was no HTTP_REFERER.

 = 1.1.11.02 =
 Fixed lots of bugs in the Widget.